-However, even after a very long weekend, I felt like I hadn’t even skimmed the surface of the many wonders that the Winelands has to offer.
+However, even after a very long weekend, I felt like I hadn’t even skimmed the surface of the many wonders the Cape Winelands offers.

-This treading lightly approach didn’t mean that I visited strictly sustainable or organic establishments, but simply that I chose to visit wine estates that are both making a difference, as well as trying to offer something different.
+This treading lightly approach didn’t mean that I visited strictly sustainable or organic establishments, but simply that I chose to visit wine estates that are both making a difference and trying to offer something different.

-La Motte is also a proud champion of the Biodiversity and Wine Initiative (now called WWF Conservation Champions) – a collaboration project between the wine industry and conservation sector that recognises farms that are leading the way in production integrity, environmental sustainability and conservation.
+La Motte is also a proud champion of the Biodiversity and Wine Initiative (now called WWF Conservation Champions) – a collaboration project between the wine industry and the conservation sector that recognises farms leading the way in production integrity, environmental sustainability and conservation.

-And it is this passion for the natural environment that was evident in the Winelands with nearly 90% of South African wine producers now displaying the Integrity and Sustainability Seal.
+This passion for the natural environment was evident in the Cape Winelands, with nearly 90% of South African wine producers now displaying the Integrity and Sustainability Seal.
 At Leopard’s Leap, faces lit up at the mere mention of the Cape Leopard Trust, of which they are a sponsor.
-Jeannie and Anita are doing great work in the Cape Winelands, and beyond, to preserve over 60 Cape leopards that call the area home.
+Jeannie and Anita are doing great work in the Cape Winelands and beyond to preserve over 60 Cape leopards that call the area home.
 A mother leopard with small cubs has even been spotted just up the slopes from the vineyards.

-My last day brought with it a tour of Stellenbosch by bicycle, courtesy of Adventure Shop.
-This low carbon emission tourism experience saw me weaving my way through town, learning more about Stellenbosch’s heritage and its Cape Dutch influence.
+My last day brought a tour of Stellenbosch by bicycle, courtesy of Adventure Shop.
+This low carbon emission tourism experience saw me weaving through town, learning more about Stellenbosch’s heritage and Cape Dutch influence.
 It was then time for a final spot of wine tasting as I cycled from farm to farm while soaking up the breathtaking scenery.
-To round off the day nicely, we visited what is possibly the most picturesque tasting room in the region at Stark-Condé.
+To round off the day nicely, we visited the Cape Winelands region’s most picturesque tasting room at Stark-Condé.
 We enjoyed hand-crafted chocolates with fine wines at Lanzerac.
 The cycle back allowed me to work off the fantastic food and wine from the week, and while I stopped to give my tired legs a break, I thought about how lucky I am to live within easy reach of an area so rich in history, culture and culinary delights.

-And now the next time that I pick up a bottle of my favourite Sauvignon Blanc, I will know that it has its very own story to tell.
+And now, the next time I pick up a bottle of my favourite Sauvignon Blanc, I will know that it has its own story.

 My top picks of what to do: